TymoteuszNachtman/TymoteuszNachtman/README.md

 IT Technician by education, focused on programming, developing applications and graphics.

 Beginning this beautiful journey of web development.
-Still learning and developing my skills.
+Still learning and developing skills.